 - Demand transparency and accountability, starting with requiring LCAs in planning permissions and embedding them into planning policies, processes and building codes within a year of endorsing this accelerator or in the next revision of planning policies and codes.
 Require the public disclosure of this data to facilitate greater transparency and foster accountability to develop robust baselines, standards, certifications and policies.

-- Work with businesses, industry, public institutions, citizens, workers, social partners and other organizations to establish a joint roadmap adhering to circular economy principles within two years of endorsing this accelerator and incorporate it into our Climate Action Plan.
-The roadmap will provide an implementation pathway to the Clean Construction Accelerator commitments and to reaching its targets inclusively and equitably.
+- Work with businesses, industry, public institutions, residents, workers, social partners and other organisations to establish a joint roadmap and set interim targets towards the collective 2030 goals adhering to circular economy principles within two years of endorsing this accelerator, and incorporate it into our Climate Action Plan.
+The roadmap will provide an implementation pathway to the Clean Construction Accelerator actions and to reaching its goals inclusively and equitably.

 - Approve at least one net zero emission (operational and embodied) flagship project by 2025.

 - Assess the impact our choice of materials and construction design will have on our cities’ overall resilience to climate impacts (i.e., increasing urban heat island, impermeable surface increasing the risk of flooding, etc.)

 - Work with and advocate for regional, national and supranational government to take action on sources outside the boundaries of our control.